mrled/lability-tutorial/02-Simple/index.markdown

 If we had defined other nodes in our configuration data that did not have this role, none of the configuration in that block would apply to them.

-Inside of that block we have _resource delcarations_, which declare the desired state for the node.
+Inside of that block we have _resource declarations_, which declare the desired state for the node.
 For instance, at the bottom of our `node` block, we can see the following: